 3/ For celiacs, my landing page for the detailed gluten free translation cards.
 These cards are different because they account for cross contamination, local food names, and were written by a food-obsessed celiac.
 Most are accompanied by free GF travel guides.

-10/ For those experiencing chronic illness, please see my general health page here for stories about coping with pain and grief.
+8/ For those experiencing chronic illness while they travel, please see my general health page here for stories about coping with pain and illness on the road.

 For a chronological list of my posts going back to 2008, from latest to earliest, see the Blog page.